Skip to content

 HHS reverses gender dysphoria protections while lawsuit threatens to dismantle Section 504 disability rights for all Americans.

-Editor Connect 1 month ago 2 min read
+Editor 10 months ago 2 min read

 A black notebook titled "ADA Americans with Disabilities Act" lies on a wooden table, accompanied by reading glasses and pens.